a4archit/ML-Journey/README.md

 # ML-Journey
-In this repo I share my daily updates of my Machine Learning
+- In this repo I share my daily updates of my Machine Learning

+- Course details:
+	- 132 Lectures on ML `Machine Learning` and related topics.
+ 	- Complete course available on **YouTube**